 It might be difficult to wrap your head around this concept, but AC/DC's rise to global stardom was both deliberate and challenging.

-30 Years Ago: Billy Idol Releases His Third Album, ‘Whiplash Smile’
+When Billy Idol Updated His Sound on ‘Whiplash Smile’

-When Billy Idol released his third album, Whiplash Smile, on Oct.
-15, 1986, he ranked among the world's most successful and recognizable rock stars.
+When this third album arrived, he ranked among the world's most successful and recognizable rock stars.

 40 Years Ago: Triumph Release Their Debut Album